Information on Labdanum essential oil

 Labdanum essential oil is mostly used in massages for lymph drainage and in inhalation therapy to calm and ease the mind after deep trauma or sexual assault – where there is no wish to avoid the properties in the oil that may bring on menstruation.

-Labdanum essential oil is excellent for treating swollen nodes in the neck (through the application of a warm compress), for stomach problems caused by the cold and for chronic skin conditions, such as psoriasis and eczema and to aid the healing of wounds in diabetes, or any slow healing wound for that matter.
+Labdanum is excellent for treating swollen nodes in the neck (through the application of a warm compress), for stomach problems caused by the cold and for chronic skin conditions, such as psoriasis and eczema and to aid the healing of wounds in diabetes, or any slow healing wound for that matter.

 Burners and vaporizers